Operation Rolling Thunder: Implementation

 These actions led to the plans for a sustained air campaign being reconsidered.
 On 13 February a new plan was approved and given the name "Rolling Thunder", merging targets and priorities from the lists produced by the Bundys and the JCS.
 This campaign was not aimed at specific actions on the part of the North Vietnamese, but was intended as a larger response to the growing hostilities as a whole.
 Although some within the administration believed that the campaign would be costly, and that it might not work, they reasoned that it was "an acceptable risk, especially when considered against the alternative of introducing American combat troops."
 (Note: For the Secretary of Defense's thoughts on the planning and implementation of the air campaign see McNamara, pp. 171–177.)
-Rolling Thunder called for an eight-week air campaign consistent with the restrictions imposed by that Johnson and Secretary of Defense McNamara.
+Rolling Thunder called for an eight-week air campaign consistent with the restrictions imposed by Johnson and Secretary of Defense McNamara.
 If the insurgency continued "with DRV support, strikes against the DRV would be extended with intensified efforts against targets north of the 19th parallel."

 It was believed that selective pressure, controlled by Washington, combined with diplomatic overtures, would prevail and compel Hanoi to end its aggression.
 The military was still not satisfied, since, for the time being, the bombing campaign was to be limited to targets below the 19th parallel, each of which would have to be cleared individually by the President and McNamara.
 (Note: The daily target selection meetings were soon replaced by weekly sessions and finally by the creation of bi-weekly "force packages.")

 The first mission of the new operation was launched on 2 March against an ammunition storage area near Xom Bang carried out by a strike package of 104 US aircraft containing B-57s, F-105s, and F-100s.
 On the same day, 19 RVNAF A-1 Skyraiders struck the Quang Khe Naval Base.
 The Americans were shocked when six of their aircraft were shot down during the mission.
 Five of the downed crewmen were rescued, but it was a portent of things to come.
+On 14 March the RVNAF led by General Nguyễn Cao Kỳ participated in attacks on barracks on Hòn Gió island.
+The RVNAF contributed 19 sorties in March and 97 in April to attacks on North Vietnam.